vizdata-f21/project-2-tidy_team/README.md

 # project-2-tidy_team

-An interactive spatio-temporal visualization of worldwide deaths related to air pollution.
+An interactive spatio-temporal visualization of worldwide deaths related to air pollution and various other risk factors.